Poopies99/Disney-React/README.md

 ## Storage:

 Firebase - Google: Utilized Firebase as a backend Database to Host, Authenticate, Analyze and Store User Information

+Display content by Fetching data from Firebase Data Base

 ## Views: